 I am a wanna-be yogi.
 I love to do yoga, and I try to do it every day.
 It makes me feel great and super relaxed.

-So I checked it out.
+I checked it out.
 There were many tutorials, and we now practice yoga together pretty regularly because of how it calms them down.
-Which might make this a great activity for a rainy day.
+Which might make this a great indoor kid activity for a rainy day.

 32. Quiet Books